 Hanover High School provides special education services to students in accordance with the Individuals with Disabilities Education Act (IDEA) and the Massachusetts General Law Chapter 766.
-Special education is intended to provide services to students with disabilities requiring specially designed instruction in order to make progress in general education curriculum.
+Special Education is intended to provide services to students with disabilities requiring specially designed instruction in order to make progress in the general education curriculum.
 A variety of services including academic support, reading, speech and language, physical therapy, occupational therapy, adaptive physical education, career and college transition planning, and vocational training are provided.
 Services are provided to students in the least restrictive environment as determined by the Team.
-Specific questions regarding special education should be directed to the school's Special Education Coordinator.
+Specific questions regarding special education should be directed to the High School Special Education Administrator.